RayVentura/ShortGPT/README.md

 That's it!
 You have successfully set up your API keys and can now utilize the functionality of ShortGPT in the Gradio interface.

-## 💁 Contributing

-As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it would be in the form of a new feature, improved infrastructure, or better documentation.

-## Framework overview

-- 🎬 The `ContentShortEngine` is designed for creating shorts, handling tasks from script generation to final rendering, including adding YouTube metadata.

-- 🎥 The `ContentVideoEngine` is ideal for longer videos, taking care of tasks like generating audio, automatically sourcing background video footage, timing captions, and preparing background assets.

-- 🎞️ The automated `EditingEngine`, using Editing Markup Language and JSON, breaks down the editing process into manageable and customizable blocks, comprehensible to Large Language Models.

-💡 ShortGPT offers customization options to suit your needs, from language selection to watermark addition.

-🔧 As a framework, ShortGPT is adaptable and flexible, offering the potential for efficient, creative content creation.

-More documentation incomming, please be patient.

 ## Technologies Used